The beginning of the brow should be the lightest part, the arch area is the darkest part of the brow, and the brow's tail should be in the middle.

-If you want to get a shade effect, choose a color that is lighter than those hairs.
-It makes for a natural undetectable look.
+If you want to get a shaded effect, choose a color that is lighter than those hairs.
+It makes for a natural, undetectable look.

 If you want to do individual hair strokes, select a color that matches her natural eyebrow hair.
-It is better to select a neutral or warm color.
-If you want a cooler effect, mix it with a cool color, but do not use a cool color alone.
+It is better to choose a or warm color.
+If you want a cooler effect, add 1 part of Brown sugar to 9 parts of a neutral color, but do not use a cool color alone.

 If you want to achieve a solid effect, select the color that complements her skin tone.